Cheukting/RoadSafetyData/README.md

 # RoadSafetyData

-Difference codes playing around witht eh road safety data provided by the government:
+Codes playing around with the road safety data provided by the government:

 https://data.gov.uk/dataset/road-accidents-safety-data